sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

-This text looks ugly in all Doconce supported formats, except from LaTeX and Sphinx.
-If HTML is desired, and Sphinx is not an option, one can filter the Doconce text first to LaTeX and then use the tex4ht tool to convert the dvi file to HTML, or one could just link a PDF file (made from LaTeX) directly from HTML.
+The support of LaTeX mathematics varies among the formats.
+Output ``latex`` and ``pdflatex`` has of course full support.
+The ``html`` format supports single equations and multiple equations via the align environment, also with labels.
+Although ``sphinx``, like ``html``, employs MathJax, it does not support labels in align environments.
+Markdown (``pandoc`` format) allows single equations and inline mathematics.
+Going from Doconce to MS Word is most easily done by outputting in the ``latex`` format and then using the Pandoc program to translate from LaTeX to MS Word (note that only a subset of LaTeX will be translated correctly).

-If the document targets both LaTeX, Sphinx, and other formats like plain text and wiki, one can use the preprocessor to typeset the mathematics in two versions.
-After ``#if FORMAT in ("latex", "pdflatex", "sphinx", "mwiki")`` one places LaTeX mathematics, and after ``#else`` one can write inline mathematics in a way that looks nice in plain text and wiki formats without support for mathematical typesetting.
+If the document targets formats with and without support of LaTeX mathematics, one can use the preprocessor to typeset the mathematics in two versions.
+After ``#if FORMAT in ("latex", "pdflatex", "html", "sphinx", "mwiki", "pandoc")`` one places LaTeX mathematics, and after ``#else`` one can write inline mathematics in a way that looks nice in plain text and wiki formats without support for mathematical typesetting.

 Mathematics for PowerPoint/OpenOffice